JCSDA/jedi-docs/docs/jedi-components/ufo/qcfilters.rst

          name: station_id@MetaData
        is_in: 3, 6, 11-120
      - variable:
-         name: something@MetaData
+         name: air_pressure@MetaData
        is_not_defined:

-Blacklist Filter
+BlackList Filter
 ----------------

-This filter behaves like the exact opposite of Domain Check: it rejects all observations selected by the :ref:`"where" statement <where-statement>` statement and retains all others:
+This filter behaves like the exact opposite of Domain Check: it rejects all observations selected by the :ref:`"where" statement <where-statement>` statement and retains all others.
+Below, the filter is configured to reject observations taken by stations with IDs 1, 7 or belonging to the range 100-199:

 .. code:: yaml

-   - filter: Blacklist
+   - filter: BlackList
      where:
      - variable:
-         name: sea_surface_temperature@GeoVaLs
-       minvalue: 200
-       maxvalue: 300
-     - variable:
-         name: height@MetaData
-       is_defined:
-     - variable:
          name: station_id@MetaData
-       is_in: 3, 6, 11-120
-     - variable:
-         name: something@MetaData
-       is_not_defined:
+       is_in: 1, 7, 100-199

 Gaussian Thinning Filter
 ------------------------